-A fire risk assessment is an organised and methodical look at the premises, the activities carried on there and the likelihood that a fire could start and cause harm to those in and around the premises (see appendix HS04).
+A fire risk assessment is an organised and methodical look at the premises, the activities carried on there and the likelihood that a fire could start and cause harm to those in and around the premises.

-The fire risk assessment should demonstrate that, as far as is reasonable, the needs of relevant persons including the disabled have been identified.
+The fire risk assessment should demonstrate that, as far as is reasonable, the needs of relevant persons including any individuals with a disability have been identified.

-A suitable and sufficient fire risk assessment must be completed by a competent Fire Risk Assessor and reviewed at least every 12 months, or sooner if there have been significant changes e.g., in the layout of the building, if there are contractors working on site that may pose a hazard.
+A suitable and sufficient fire risk assessment must be completed by a qualified Fire Risk Assessor and reviewed at least every 12 months, or sooner if there have been significant changes e.g., in the layout of the building, if there are contractors working on site that may pose a hazard.